Jim-Kay/power-bi-quick-insights-qna/README.md

 			* Once the 'pbiSales' schema and views have been added, open this template in Power BI Desktop Version: 2.65.5313.841 (December 2018) or later
 			* The template will prompt you for your database instance name and the name you gave the WideWorldImportersDW database.
 		* __Final 'Sales' Power BI Template__ (pbiSales_complete.pbit)
-			* This template can be used to explore the model after all 'tidying' and 'polishing' have been completed.
+			* This template can be used to explore the model after most 'tidying' and 'polishing' have been completed.
 			* Once the 'pbiSales' schema and views have been added, open this template in Power BI Desktop Version: 2.65.5313.841 (December 2018) or later
 			* The template will prompt you for your database instance name and the name you gave the WideWorldImportersDW database.